-This tutorial will show you exactly how to make a quick fabric corner bookmark.
+This tutorial will show you exactly how to make a quick fabric corner bookmark, or corner book marker.
 These are great for using up fabric scraps and make lovely gifts.
 They are great to give with a book or gift card to make the gift extra special.
 You could even use themed fabric to match the book!
 It will only take you about 15 minutes to make one so what are you waiting for?

 You will need: